Hello!

 WWU Scholars Week 2024

-I worked with a partner to conduct phonetic research in Catalan under the advisement of Dr Jordan Sandoval.
-Our poster was selected to be shown during Scholars Week and my partner and I presented our work to various people.
+I collaborated with another student to conduct phonetic research in Catalan, under the advisement of Dr Jordan Sandoval.
+We designed a paragraph that contained various instances of our environments of interest, and had five native speakers record themselves reading the paragraph.
+Our poster was selected to be shown during Western Washington University's Scholars Week poster session, where my partner and I presented our work to various people, including students, professors, and other visitors.

 Alternations in Brazilian Portuguese